CAFAudit/audit-service/caf-audit/README.md

 	    <scope>runtime</scope>
 	</dependency>

-### Configuration Required to create the AuditConnection
+#### Direct to Elasticsearch Configuration

-In the `ConfigurationSource` above, we used JSON-encoded files with the following parameters:
+In the [`ConfigurationSource`](#ConfigurationSource) above, we used JSON-encoded files with the following parameters:

 - `CAF_CONFIG_PATH: /etc/sampleapp/config`
 - `CAF_APPNAME: sampleappgroup/sampleapp`

-Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_ElasticAuditConfiguration` in the `/etc/sampleapp/config/` directory.
+Given this configuration, you would configure Audit Direct to Elasticsearch by creating a file named `cfg_sampleappgroup_sampleapp_ElasticAuditConfiguration` in the `/etc/sampleapp/config/` directory.
 The contents of this file should be similar to the following:

 	{
 	    "hostAndPortValues": "<Elasticsearch_Cluster_Node1>:<ES_Port_Node1>,<Elasticsearch_Cluster_Node2>:<ES_Port_Node2>,<Elasticsearch_Cluster_Node3>:<ES_Port_Node3>",